scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 and C functions.

 Users can send commands to the Python interpreter using two separate
-methods: a custom interactive interpreter based on the CPython interpreter;
-; and a file-based Python code block interpreter.
+methods: a custom interactive interpreter based on the CPython interpreter and a file-based Python code block interpreter.
 The Hydra code base is based on the message passing interface (MPI) library.
 This MPI library allows for efficient communication of data between processors in a simulation.
 The embedded interactive and file based methods